HamzaFarhat/HamzaFarhat/README.md

 # Hey Everyone 👋
- - 🔭 ***I’m currently working on:*** AI Projects, Clubhouse AI Chat, Discord Community for Software Engineers to grow [HAMZAS.CA Personal Brand](https://hamzas.ca) and GTM Strategy for AI.
+ - 🔭 ***I’m currently working on:*** AI Projects, Clubhouse AI Chat, Discord Community for Software Engineers to grow [Hamzas.ca](https://hamzas.ca).
+Also building a GTM Strategy for AI.
 Data Pipelines in the world of Web Dev, AI and Cybersecurity
  - 🌱 ***I’m currently learning:*** Islam, Health (Mental & Physical)
  - 👯 ***I’m building on:** AI strategy for every Industry, mv1.ca, muzzeats.com.
 AI calling with CRM.
 Building as many software products and services
  - 👯 ***Volunteering at:*** [MAX Aspire](https://aspire.onemax.org/)